Stephen Graham

 On television, Graham reprised his role as Combo in This Is England '86, This Is England '88, and This Is England '90.
-He also starred in the drama Little Boy Blue, in the fifth series of Line of Duty, in the HBO series Boardwalk Empire, in the BBC drama Time, and in the sixth series of Peaky Blinders.
-He created, co-wrote and executive produced the miniseries Adolescence (2025) on Netflix, in which he also appeared, and won all of three nominations at the 77th Primetime Emmy Awards for it.
+He also starred in the drama Little Boy Blue; the fifth series of Line of Duty; HBO series Boardwalk Empire; BBC drama Time; and the sixth series of Peaky Blinders.
+He created, co-wrote and executive produced the miniseries Adolescence (2025) on Netflix, in which he also appeared, and won the awards for Lead Actor, Writer and Executive Producer for a Limited or Anthology Series at the 77th Primetime Emmy Awards.
+He also starred in A Thousand Blows (2025), created by Steven Knight.